Virsacer/icingaweb2-module-rrdtool/README.md

 Example: A check that lists all disks or partitions.
 When each is in a separate file they can be updated independently.
 So adding or removing disks/partition does not prevent the update.

+### rrdcached

+You can also use `rrdcached`.
+Keep in mind, that while it reduces IO, dataloss might occur unless it is actually written to disk.

+The `base_dir` for the daemon needs to be set to the directory where the RRD and XML files are (or to one of its parents).

+The user running PHP and/or the webserver needs the permission to access the daemon.

+Also read the security considerations in the `rrdcached` manual.

 ## CLI

 This module also provides CLI commands.
 For a list of commands run `icingacli rrdtool`.